 - Hyaluronic Acid

 Hyaluronic Acid (HA) is an integral component of joint cartilage and joint fluid that is distributed throughout connective tissues.
-HA is critical for joint lubrication and shock absorption, along with blocking inflammatory reactions.
+HA is critical for joint lubrication and shock absorption.

 - Chondroitin Sulfate

 Chondroitin Sulfate works with glucosamine to help support healthy joints to promote the growth of new cartilage and to limit cartilage break down.
 This ingredient is key to your horse’s ability to produce HA and proteoglycans.